researchart/fse20/submissions/functional/README.md

 ### Chopped Symbolic Execution

-The `klee` executable with Chopper as PSPA client analysis is located at `/src/client-chopper-build/bin/klee`.
+The `klee` executable for Chopper (with support for past-sensitive pointer analysis) is located at `/src/client-chopper-build/bin/klee`.
 The basic command is:
 ```
 /src/client-chopper-build/bin/klee --use-modular-pta -use-pta-mode=${mode} -skip-functions=${skip_functions} <bitcode_file>